 For Diagnostic Tests and Non-Surgical Procedures

-As medical technologies have advanced, so has the need for anesthesiologists to become involved in caring for children during radiological imaging or scanning procedures, gastrointestinal procedures, and other non-surgical treatments that require a cooperative and motionless patient.
+As medical technologies have advanced, so has the need for anesthesiologists to become involved in caring for children during radiological imaging or scanning procedures, gastrointestinal procedures, and other non-surgical treatments that require a cooperative patient.
 We provide care for children undergoing these procedures, tailoring the level of sedation or anesthesia to each patient’s needs.

 In addition to the patient’s pain being relieved or blocked entirely during a surgical procedure, it is also important to provide pain relief postoperatively for the patient’s comfort and well-being.
-After surgery, our anesthesiologists are involved in prescribing pain-relieving medication and techniques for many of the hospital’s surgical patients that are best for each individual child to maintain a level of comfort and to follow proper rest.
+After surgery, our anesthesiologists are involved in prescribing pain-relieving medication and techniques for many of the hospital’s patients that are best for each individual child to maintain a level of comfort and to follow proper rest.

 Because of their specialty training, anesthesiologists are uniquely qualified to prescribe and administer drug therapies for acute, chronic, and cancer pain.